-In my athlete’s group I often hear them talking about the ONE new strategy to build cycling endurance.
-Like “Fasted training is really the shit”, “VO2max intervals boost your endurance like crazy”.
+In my athlete’s group, I often hear them talking about the ONE new strategy to build cycling endurance.
+Like “Fasted training is the shit”, or “VO2max intervals boost your endurance like crazy”.
 Others are talking about altitude training or the “sleep-low” method, where you sleep with depleted glycogen stores and aim to train the next morning in this state.

 But one major goal of cycling training is to build a big aerobic base and this isn’t done just by getting excited by the latest training method.

 The Power of Sticking to The Training Plan

 When we look at pro riders we adore them for their insane performances.
 But what we’re exposed to is just the result of the process.
 We see them racing and think wow… if only I could fly up the climbs that way.
 While all the work that is put in consistently is overlooked.

 What really separates the best cyclists in the world from the rest is sticking to a plan long term.
 And doing the same over and over again.
 It’s their comfort in boredom that brings them closer to their goals every day.